‘IllumiNations’ pyrotechnic show ending next year at Epcot

 “IllumiNations” debuted in 1999 as part of the theme park resort’s celebration of the new millennium.

-“IllumiNations” replacement show will join a slew of other changes at Epcot next year.
-Also planned for 2019 are a “Guardians of the Galaxy” roller coaster, a “Ratatouille”-inspired attraction and a new restaurant adjacent to Mission: SPACE.
+The replacement show for “IllumiNations” will join a slew of other changes at Epcot, including a “Guardians of the Galaxy” roller coaster, a “Ratatouille”-inspired attraction and a new restaurant adjacent to Mission: SPACE.
+Park officials haven’t announced opening dates for those attractions.

 Most Read Nation & World Stories